Rishit-Reddy/Calc-Language/README.md

 # Calc Language

-A simple arithmetic expression evaluator written in Python.
+A simple arithmetic expression evaluator, written in Python, developed to understand the concepts like lexical analysis, parsing, and interpretation.

 ## Installation